astrolicious/studiocms/www/web/src/content/blog/new-domain-package-name.md

 Greetings, StudioCMS users!

 We are excited to announce some updates to the StudioCMS project that reflect our growing commitment to becoming a more recognizable and robust tool for the Astro ecosystem.
-While we’re still proudly a part of the Astrolicious organization, we’ve made changes to our branding that will make StudioCMS stand out more as a dedicated **offering**.
+While we’re still proudly a part of the Astrolicious organization, we’ve made changes to our branding that will make StudioCMS stand out more as a dedicated offering.

 Here’s what’s new: